Skip to content

 Match the sleeping cap to your party, not your headcount

-On-site bedrooms across this collection sleep 22 to 120 of the wedding party, while seated capacity runs higher.
-The on-site rooms usually house the immediate family and wedding party rather than the full guest list, with the rest in partner hotels and gîtes nearby.
-Match the sleeping cap to your wedding-party number so you are not paying for beds you will not use.
+On-site bedrooms usually sleep fewer than the seated capacity, and they tend to house the immediate family and wedding party rather than the full guest list, with the rest in partner hotels and gîtes nearby.
+Match the sleeping count to your wedding-party number so you are not paying for beds you will not use.
 Our accommodation guide covers the overflow planning.

 Plan the legal marriage at home first